Adult Ministries Council

 • Assessing the adult needs of the church

-• Verifying the alignment of ADM activities and calendar with the Journey of Grace and the 5 core principles of NDI
+• Verifying the alignment of ADM activities and calendar with the Journey of Grace and the 5 Discipleship Values of NDI

 • Planning ways to communicate and equip all ADM workers/disciple makers for their assigned ministry